sparkflows/sparkflows-docs/docs/tutorials/etl/string-functions-multiple.rst

 Read data from HDFS
 -------------------

-It reads data from the existing dataset on HDFS.
+The "Housing" processor above, reads an existing dataset on HDFS.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^